Last updated: Apr 21 2015

 - Copy the configuration code snippet displayed for the web.config file.

-- Go to your solution and paste the configuration code into the relevant sections in the web.config file for your website.
+- In Visual Studio, go to your solution, open the web.config file, and paste the configuration code into the relevant sections.
 The code to paste looks something like this:

 <configuration> <configSections> <section name="episerver.find" type="EPiServer.Find.Configuration, EPiServer.Find" requirePermission="false"/> </configSections> <episerver.find serviceUrl="http://es-api01.episerver.com/ClDVQsXo9DlI1M6IQn6PSDwAiqRGi22G/" defaultIndex="yourname_testing"/> </configuration>